 The letter that followed stated he died from a fractured skull.

-After the war, at the request of his family, the remains of Sgt.
-Heze F. Sallee were buried at the new American Military cemetery at Manila.
+After the war, at the request of his family, Sgt.
+Heze F. Sallee’s remains were buried at the new American Military Cemetery in Manila.
 On his cross, in error, it shows he was a member of the 194th Tank Battalion.